fabioalxk/chat-mern-socket/README.md

+# Description

+This is a chat for multiple users, using react, node, mongodb and rabbitmq.

+1. There are multiple rooms
+2. Users can send messages just for people that are in the same rooms
+3. Users can search for stocks by typing /stock=aapl.us, where "aapl.us" is the stock's name

 # Project Setup

-This is a chat for multiple users, using react, node, mongodb and rabbitmq

 # 1) Configure the Database URI